shaddow1201/CredentialVerify/README.md

 ```

 5. Run Development Web Server for project.
-Run the following command in the directory where you compiled the package from.
+Run the following command in the directory where you compiled the package from

 ```
 npm run start